hmcostaa/blockexplorer-main/README.md

 # How to run the project

 1. Download/Clone this repo into your computer
+2. Create a .env file at the root of the folder
+3. Put your API keys in this file
-2. Open the terminal at the root of the folder
+4. Open the terminal at the root of the folder
-3. Run the command: npm start
+5. Run the command: npm start

 That's it.
 Hope you like and I encourage you to make it even better.